MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-extend-copilot-overview.md

 - When taking action on user's behalf, copilot provides a preview AI generated results.
 - When showing generated information, copilot indicates that the information is AI generated amd states the confidence level; allowing users to make information decisions.
 - Users have way to completely discard, or undo, the results.
-- Users can provide feedback about the quality of the
+- Users can provide feedback about the quality of the results.

 ## Next steps